marcandrewessner/fullfocusphone/README.md

 ## Benefits and Limitations

+- ✅ All needed tools work on this (Authenticator, Calendar e.g Google Calendar)
+- ✅ Device is unentertaining enough to leave in your pocket
 - ❌ Takes time to get used to the keyboard, even then not as fast as iPhone
 - ❌ Apps like Slack or Outlook work but are very unhandy to write with
-- ✅ Phone has all needed capabilities and is unattractive enough to leave in your pocket
-- ✅
+- ❌ Phone is not CE/FCC certified, thus not elegible for the european / US market

 - Nice: distance to phone, phone becoming tool